-Stablecoins Make Things Easier For Exchanges
+Stablecoins Make Things Easier for Crypto Exchanges

-Stablecoins are Essential to Decentralized Finance (DeFi)
+Stablecoins Are Essential to Decentralized Finance (DeFi)

 Some users might prefer this option to other cryptocurrencies, which could hurt their rate of return if the price goes down.
 A stablecoin adds an element of predictability to financial arrangements.

 One group of people who often use stablecoins to their advantage are cryptocurrency traders.